 When a car isn’t driven regularly, many of the supposed-to-be-moving parts break down.
 Rust will appear and spread ever faster.
 Anything made of rubber like window gaskets, hoses, belts, and tires will become brittle.
 All the fluids in the car will begin to settle out.
 Any gasoline left in the tank will absorb water from the air, and if the car is left out in the weather, the seats will fade and crack.
 Animals and other pests will even infest the car, and rodents will begin to chew the electronics, exposing the wires.
 Corrosion can degrade valuable parts like the starter motor and alternator until they’re only good for scrap.

-Junkyards will often only offer you the scrap value of a car by weight if the car is inoperable and left outside.
-If you’re thinking of selling your unused car for junk, do it right away and tell the junkyard that the car was on the road until recently to get a better car scrap value.
+Junkyards will often only offer you the scrap value of your car by weight if the car is inoperable and left outside.
+If you’re thinking of selling your unused car for junk, do it right away and tell the junkyard that the car was on the road until recently to get a better price.

 To a junkyard, a car in running condition is always worth more than one that isn’t.
 First off, a car that runs won’t require towing in order to bring it to the junkyard.
-Junkyards tow cars all the time, but any savings of time and trouble is worth some money to them so it will factor into the scrap prices for cars.
+Junkyards tow cars all the time, but any savings of time and trouble is worth some money to them.

-Junkyards also pay better scrap car prices if they can sell the vehicle at an auction.
+Junkyards also make higher offers on running cars they can sell at auction.
 Not all cars bought by junkyards are actually destined for the scrap heap.
 A car that’s still in running condition is much more likely to be attractive to an auction buyer who is looking for cars that can be refurbished and resold.
 But unless your car is in exceptionally good shape, the junkyard will probably sell it at auction as part of a group of cars.
 That spreads the risk for the auction buyer and seller, and that’s why you shouldn’t assume that just because your car is suitable for auction you could make a lot of money on it.
 You should, however, be able to get more than the scrap minimum from the junkyard.

 It’s easy and free to look up the resale value of your car if it was still running.
 But if you’re thinking of junking your car, don’t assume the junkyard will pay anywhere near this price for you vehicle.
 The Blue Book value of a car assumes that it’s in good condition.
 If it were in the condition necessary to qualify for its maximum Blue Book condition, you wouldn’t be sending it to the junkyard.